ruggeri/tech-notes/randos/bicycles/my-bicycle-specifications.md

   - I adjusted recently from a height of 124mm to 138mm.
 That's about half an inch difference.

-## Torque Upgrade?
+## Gear Ratio Upgrade?

-- If I wanted to sacrifice top speed for more torque and easier hill-climbing, I could make one of a few modifications.
+- I wanted to increase the mechanical advantage of my lowest gear.
+This means I could climb hills with less force on my knees.
+- I would give up some top-speed by doing this.
-- I could use smaller tires.
-But that is a minimal improvement.
+- Smaller tires.
+This is a minimal improvement, since the wheel size remains the same.
+- Smaller wheels: can't easily fit them to the bike.
+And the smaller your wheels are, the more you will feel bumps.
-- I could increase the teeth at the rear sprocket.
+- More teeth on rear sprocket.
 Shimano makes a 22T sprocket for the Alfine/Nexus system.
+  - I did this!
+It made a noticeable and very helpful difference!
+  - Read elsewhere about limitations on the Alfine 8 input ratio though!
-- I could decrease the teeth at the front chainring.
+- Fewer teeth on front chainring.
+  - I could, but I'd have to find a different crank.
+  - Also, the rear sprocket swap worked nicely already.
+- Increase crank length.
-- I could increase the crank length.
-Origin 8 makes a 170mm crank version.
+  - Origin 8 makes a 170mm crank version.
-- The Alfine wants a minimum input gear ratio of 1.9:1.
-  - It doesn't want too much torque applied to the gear hub.
-    Otherwise, it can be damaged.
-  - It's making assumptions about (1) your weight, (2) your strength, (3) your crank arm length.
-  - Some people violate this input minimum.
-  - But if I follow the rules, I could get a 17-18% gain in torque, at a decrease of 17-18% in max speed in the top gear.
-  - Maybe that would be worth it for my knees in San Francisco.
-I'm not usually in my top gear anyway.
+  - This would affect not only the gear ratio, but also the motion of my leg.
+  - Maybe in a good way.